edamtoft/jscourse/Day6/README.md

 # Challenge: Day 6

-For this challenge, you will take an existing "barebones" project and refactor / reimplement it using an assigned javascript framework (each team will use a different one).
+For this challenge, you will take an existing "barebones" project and refactor / reimplement it using an javascript UI framework (each team will use a different one).

 The "barebones" vanilla-js client app is in the client subfolder.